Neuralized3/degoogled-magisk./root.md

 This guide provides the standard operating procedure for unlocking, flashing, and rooting a modern Android device.
 This process transitions a commercially locked phone to a privacy-focused, custom operating system.

+> **Note**: Each phone's process is different.
+To find the files I suggest XDA and to see the process for your phone, just search on youtube "XYZ mobile custom rom guide" after that "XYZ mobile rooting guide", if you're stuck in bootloop, don't worry they're easy to focus, ask on XDA forums or reddit, you'll be guided.
+The process down here is a generic process for most devices I recommend watching on youtube and flashing for a better experience.

 > ⚠️ **Important Device Notice:** This guide applies to standard Android devices that use standard Fastboot protocols (e.g., Google Pixel, OnePlus, Motorola, Nothing). *Samsung devices use a proprietary tool called Odin and require a entirely different process.*

 ## 🛑 Pre-Flight Checks & Warnings